tententgc/Realtime-translator/README.md

 - **Customizable voice synthesis:** Reproduces the speaker's voice in the translated language.
 - **Powered by GPT-4-Turbo:** Leverages advanced translation capabilities for natural, nuanced translations.

+Here is the updated guide with the new Step 4 included:

 ## How to Use

 1. **Create a virtual environment:**